uCFI-GATech/ucfi-compiler/README.md

 #### X86 backend

+The related code is in `llvm/lib/Target/X86/X86AsmPrinter.cpp`.
 The X86 backend achieves two tasks

 1. Redirect each RET instruction to an dedicated RET instruction